Old Cartographies (Anew They Shall Be)

 About

 Old Cartographies (Anew They Shall Be) presents four films that engage with maps, lands, borders, and the colonial histories behind them.
 Razan AlSalah foregrounds her identity as a diasporic Palestinian unable to return to her ancestral lands in her embodied communing with unceded indigenous land in Canada, which bears similarities with the titular Canada Park.
-Udval Altangerel’s reconnection with her ancestral homeland in the Gobi Desert reveals a slow intimacy.
+Udval Altangerel’s (Film, MFA ‘22) reconnection with her ancestral homeland in the Gobi Desert reveals a slow intimacy.
 Riar Rizaldi’s speculative non-fiction work pierces the notion of history and centralizes Indigenous belief systems.
-Anoushka Mirchandani, Mireya Martinez, and Alisha Tejpal blend a complex discussion of the archive with familial remembrance.
+Anoushka Mirchandani, Mireya Martinez, and Alisha Tejpal (Film, MFA ‘19) blend a complex discussion of the archive with familial remembrance.
 Taken together, these films hold space for remembrance beyond violence and a reverence for memory and return.

-The program includes a post-screening conversation with the filmmakers of Landscapes of Longing, moderated by film programmer Jheanelle Brown.
+The program includes a post-screening conversation with the filmmakers Alisha Tejpal and Mireya Martinez, moderated by film programmer Jheanelle Brown.

 Presented in English, Indonesian, Mongolian with English subtitles.